pranavgaikwad51/Data-Analysis-IMDB-Movie-Dataset/README.md

+Answered More than 20 Question That is Used in Real World Scenario To Clean data & Give Data to The Furthure Reports

  🎬 Data Analysis on IMDB Movie Dataset

 This project explores and analyzes the **IMDB Movie Dataset** to uncover insights about movies, directors, genres, ratings, revenues, and other key features.
 The analysis leverages **Python (Pandas, NumPy, Matplotlib, Seaborn)** to perform data cleaning, exploratory data analysis (EDA), and visualization.